 From here, it can be absorbed and transported into the bloodstream and subsequently converted to arginine, and from there enhance NO production.

-Theoretically, you could still take L-Arginine to increase NO production, but you’d have to use a rather large does of it (~10-20g).
+Theoretically, you could still take L-Arginine to increase NO production, but you’d have to use a rather large dose of it (~10-20g).

 The problem is, L-Arginine has some rather nasty side effects when taken in large doses including GI distress, nausea, vomiting, and diarrhea, not exactly something you want to deal with right before a heavy set of squats.